 Big Order (2015, Asread)

 Eiji Hoshimura has been selected to become an Order - someone who can can be granted any wish and in turn gain a power based on what they wish for.
 Somehow his wish to rule the world ends up bringing about the destruction of the world and also grants him the power to control others.
-Ten years later, people continue their lives but are full of hatred for Orders after learning of their existence and would enjoy seeing them die horribly.
+Ten years later, people continue their lives but are full of hatred for Orders after learning of their existence and enjoy seeing them die a horrible death.
 New Orders continue to appear and as they reveal themselves Eiji manages to control one of the assasins Rin out to avenge her parents who died during the destruction.
 As Rin continues to find ways to get her revenge on Eiji, Eiji is blackmailed into becoming a puppet "leader" by the rest of the Orders who aim to conquer the world by force.

 There's little to like about this show.
 No good art work, direction's ridiculously silly, world setting's unoriginal, silly powers.
 Future Diary was better than this.